 So why does this improvement occur?

 The human brain, so far as neuroscience is presently aware, is a self-optimizing and self-organizing hierarchical memory system.
-Patterns are learned and form a kind of memory which allows us to recognize common objects from any angle, predictions are constantly occurring which help us recognize the unexpected quickly, and the structure connecting neurons is constantly being optimized and updated.
-At face-value this may sound vaguely like some AI, but for all of the billions of dollars in R&D spent narrow AI haven’t accomplished even simple demonstrations of actually understanding logic, or indeed anything.
+Patterns are learned and form a kind of memory that allows us to recognize common objects from any angle, predictions are constantly occurring which help us recognize the unexpected quickly, and the structure connecting neurons is constantly being optimized and updated.
+At face value, this may sound vaguely like some AI, but for all of the billions of dollars in R&D spent narrow AI haven’t accomplished even simple demonstrations of actually understanding logic, or indeed anything.

 ML and NNs rely primarily on a kind of brute-force computation to get one number as close as possible to accurately predicting another, which can grow more accurate with scale and more computation, but this scales poorly.
-This is also an instance of the thought experiment known as the “Chinese room” in which the system may supply the correct answers, while lacking any understanding of the subject matter.
+This is also an instance of the thought experiment known as the “Chinese room” in which the system may supply the correct answers while lacking any understanding of the subject matter.
 They have no real “memory”, just rules, fixed goals, and parameters they manipulate with various equations in order to output the most accurate answers they can by the goals they are given.

 Cognitive architectures are still at a stage where people are actively trying to separate what works from what doesn’t.
 Around 100 different cognitive architectures have been proposed, but the vast majority died in the stages of theory, on the drawing board, before code completion, or haven’t made it past the “toy” system stage.
 Thus far the first cognitive architecture to reach the present research system stage has been Uplift, and with deployment of the first publicly available systems less than a year away on the agenda things may begin to move very quickly.